abizer/aws-ssm-portforward-action/README.md

 # AWS SSM Remote Port Forward Action

 This GitHub Action starts an AWS Systems Manager (SSM) port forwarding session to a remote host.
-This is useful for establishing a secure tunnel to a private resource, such as a database, allowing subsequent steps in your workflow to access it.
+This is useful for establishing a secure tunnel to a private resource, such as an RDS cluster, allowing subsequent steps in your workflow to access it.

 ## Usage